GavinCodesThings/GavinRET/README.md

 Allows you to view a list of all active NamedPipes

 ### DLL Injector
-Allows you to inject DLLs into a process
+Allows you to inject DLLs into a processt

-### Signature Scanner
-Allows you to scan for memory addresses using sigs

-### XREF Scanner
-If added, it allows you to scan for XREFs to get memory addresses (kinda self explanatory but ok.)

 ## Java Decompiler
 Allow you to view source code from .jar files